You are here

 Stanley's book illuminates a fuller, more personal, and at times disturbingly brutal side to the business of sex in Tokugawa Japan, populated by women more like Hatsu than the glamorous, silk-clad geisha.
 Her approach—analyzing prostitution as a form of paid labor against a larger context of increasing economic and social mobility—is relevant for activists and policymakers considering the diverse problems and people involved in the global sex industry today.

 - By the early 19th century, hundreds of thousands of women were selling sex throughout Japan

 - Sex work was no barrier to marriage.
 Of 51 women who lost their jobs after a raid on a brothel in Kuragano, 45 married peasants in nearby villages.

-For further reading: Rhacel Parreñas' study of Filipina hostesses in Japan's present-day nightlife industry uses a similar approach.
-Like Stanley, Parreñas looks at sex work as a form of paid labor, and she considers both geographic and economic mobility.
+For further reading: Rhacel Parreñas' study of Filipina hostesses in Japan's present-day nightlife industry uses a similar approach to Stanley's.
+Both Stanley and Parreñas look at sex work as a form of paid labor, and both consider geographic and economic mobility.
 Read "The ‘indentured mobility’ of migrant Filipina hostesses."

 Yvon Wang is a Ph.D. candidate in Stanford's Department of History, specializing in Chinese history and the history of sexuality.
 Her dissertation uses pornography as a new way to assess the transformations in Chinese society and culture across the turn of the twentieth century.
 She is a member of the Clayman Institute's student writing team.